 and include the following constraint to the SMT instance:

-The above two constraints guarantee that in every path starting from a state in $\neg \LS$, each process executes at most one.
+The above two constraints guarantee that in every path starting from a state in $\neg \LS$, each process executes at most once.
 This can easily be proved by contradiction.
 Assume that in the set of executions of the resulting protocol, there exists a recovery path from a state in $\neg \LS$ to a state in $\LS$, in which a process (assume W.L.O.G $\proc_i$) executes more than once.
-Based on constraint~\ref{eq:mon1}, each time $\proc_i$ gets executed, the flag $\flag_i$ should change from $\tru$ to $\fals$.
+Based on Constraint~\ref{eq:mon1}, each time $\proc_i$ executes a transition, the value of $\flag_i$ should change from $\tru$ to $\fals$.
 First time, $\proc_i$ executes, this change in the value of $\flag_i$ happens.
-Also, based on constraint~\ref{eq:mon2}, it is guaranteed that in the execution of any other process, $\flag_i$ does not change.
-Now, based on constraint~\ref{eq:mon1}, in the second execution of $\proc_i$, $\flag_i$ should change from $\tru$ to $\fals$.
+Also, based on Constraint~\ref{eq:mon2}, it is guaranteed that in the execution of any other process, $\flag_i$ does not change.
+Now, based on Constraint~\ref{eq:mon1}, in the second execution of $\proc_i$, $\flag_i$ should change from $\tru$ to $\fals$.
 But we concluded that $\flag_i$ is already set to $\fals$, and cannot be changed by the execution of any other process, which is a contradiction.